March Gardening To-Do List for Growing Zones 9-11

 • Stone fruit: It’s best to WAIT to plant peach, pear, plum, nectarine trees until fall or winter dormancy.
 Technically you can plant them now, but it’s not really ideal.

-• Plant late summer ground cover, like buckwheat, to create biomass coming into fall.
+• Plant late summer grounds cover, like buckwheat or a light seeding of chicory, to create biomass coming into fall.

 florida pasture maintenance for september